sunil16/Mailer_Test_Forgot_Passward_RESTapi/readme.md

-Things you may want to cover:
+Things you have to check:

     php and laravel version
     PHP 7.0.15